The Old Catholic Apostolic Church Swindon

 “This is the day that the Lord has made; let us rejoice and be glad in it” (Psalm 118:24).

-How good and pleasant it is when God’s people live together in unity!
-It is like precious oil poured on the head, running down on the beard, running down on Aaron’s beard, down on the collar of his robe.It is as if the dew of Hermon were falling on Mount Zion.
-For there the Lord bestows his blessing, even life forevermore.
+However, as the world frequently reminds us, our experiences within the church can sometimes reflect a different reality, as I have highlighted.
+So, what constitutes true community, and how do we achieve it?
+The Psalmist offers insight in Psalm 133: "How good and pleasant it is when God’s people live together in unity!
+It is like precious oil poured on the head, running down on the beard, running down on Aaron’s beard, down on the collar of his robe.

-There is something remarkable about the community of God’s people.
-As messy as the experience of community can be, there is something holy about it.
-The Psalmist underscores this in verse 2 when he says: “It is like precious oil poured on the head running down on the beard, running down on Aaron’s beard, down upon the collar of his robes.”
+It is as if the dew of Hermon were falling on Mount Zion.
+For there the Lord bestows his blessing, even life forevermore."
+The community of God’s people possesses an extraordinary quality.
+Despite the complexities of communal life, there is a sacredness to it.
+The Psalmist emphasizes this in verse 2, likening it to "precious oil poured on the head, running down on the beard, running down on Aaron’s beard, down upon the collar of his robes."

 Yours In Christ